alu-rwa-prog-1/mini-project-1-NatnaelAlemayehu/README.txt

 Besides the widgets, I downloaded images from online and added them to my app.
 The link to the images is here:

 https://www.google.com/search?q=headphone&source=lnms&tbm=isch&sa=X&ved=2ahUKEwi52_Xk4truAhVRExoKHbIDBskQ_AUoAXoECBQQAw

+Lastl but not least I used the official documentation of flutter